 Provide Evidence of Good Character

-Applicants must provide evidence that their past and present conduct must afford reasonable grounds for belief that the applicant is mentally and physically competent to practise chiropractic, will practice chiropractic with decency, integrity, honesty and in accordance with the law, has sufficient knowledge, skill and judgment to engage in chiropractic and will display professional behaviour.
+Applicants must provide evidence that their past and present conduct must afford reasonable grounds for belief that the applicant is mentally and physically competent to practise chiropractic, will practise chiropractic with decency, integrity, honesty and in accordance with the law, has sufficient knowledge, skill and judgment to engage in chiropractic and will display professional behaviour.

 Applicants are required to demonstrate this good conduct and character by disclosing to CCO all past offences, findings or professional misconduct, incompetence or incapacity, and findings of malpractice or professional negligence.
 Applicants moving from another jurisdiction must provide a letter of good standing from all jurisdictions in which they have practised chiropractic or been registered as a chiropractor.
 All applicants sign a declaration that all information provided is true, complete and current.